-We worked on a three lesson period on tens (10-100) using our Small Number Tablets and the decanomial beads last summer.
-Now, this is an extension work which reinforces number recognition and counting practice for the child.
+Last summer, we worked on a three-lesson period on tens (10-100) using our Small Number Tablets and the economical beads.
+Now, this extension work reinforces the child's number recognition and counting practice.
 This activity also introduces the concept of place value (decimal system).

-Once the child is familiar with the counting of tens and how the golden beads are used to count bigger numbers, you can now move to the next stage where the beads are setup randomly without the cards.
-Then let your child/student look for the number cards that matches the bead counts.
+Once the child is familiar with counting tens and how the golden beads are used to calculate bigger numbers, you can move to the next stage, where the dots are set up randomly without the cards.
+Then let your child/student look for the number cards that match the bead counts.
 You can also check this old post of Mavi working on the tens.
-I've setup the teens beads and he (Mavi) matched them to our homemade number cards.
-In the picture below, Vito’s also working on the tens, I placed all the beads, he counted them and matched them to the cards.
-He’s able to check his own work by checking/counting the image of the number beads in the number cards.Alternatively, you can use these bead number puzzles for another set of work.
+I've set up the teen's beads, and he (Mavi) matched them to our homemade number cards.
+In the picture below, Vito's also working on the tens; I placed all the beads, counted them, and matched them to the cards.
+He can check his own work by checking/counting the image of the number beads in the number cards.Alternatively, you can use these bead number puzzles for another work set.
 It has the same use of matching the number beads to the numeric symbol.
-This set is perfect for those families/schools who don’t own the decanomial bead set.
+This set is perfect for those families/schools who still need to own the economical bead set.

-Repetition is the key to mastering this topic so as much as possible I provide different ways of learning to give the child enough choices to explore and solve problems.
-There are times when Vito likes working with the number cards alone and there are times where he enjoys working with the puzzles.
+Repetition is the key to mastering this topic, so as much as possible, I provide different ways of learning to give the child enough choices to explore and solve problems.
+There are times when Vito likes working with the number cards alone and when he enjoys working with the puzzles.

-And finally, I mentioned last year that Vito enjoyed coloring and assembling booklets, thus I created activity sheets for our teens and tens learning pack so the child can color, trace, and assemble the materials his/her own.
+And finally, I mentioned last year that Vito enjoyed coloring and assembling booklets.
+Thus I created activity sheets for our teens and tens learning pack so the child can color, trace, and make the materials his/her own.
 We are using our favorite Lyra colored pencils here.
 After this work, I assisted Vito in binding his booklet (see how we do it here)

 0 comments: